 Professor Park's role as the Judith and David Coffey Chair of Sustainable Agriculture is funded by a $4 million gift to the University's INSPIRED campaign.
 Discover how philanthropy is transforming research and education.

-Proportion of the world's food that comes from wheat
+Of the world's food comes from wheat

 Likely cost of a national wheat rust outbreak